 Kildonan Park is a 20-acre public park in Finglas West.
 It is simply laid out, with playing fields, a path encircling its perimeter and a football club house and changing rooms located at either end.
 Plans are currently being developed to upgrade and enhance its facilities and transform it into a space that people of all ages and abilities can enjoy.

 Three artists have been short-listed for the commission.
-They will undertake a local community engagement project, facilitated by the Dublin City Council Culture Company, which will inform their Stage Two submissions.
+They undertook a local community engagement project, facilitated by the Dublin City Council Culture Company, which will inform their Stage Two submissions.

 The short-listed artists are Sara Cunningham-Bell, Martina Coyle & Motoko Fujita (collaboration) and Emma Louise Moore.
 Find out more about the commissioning process and short-listed artists here.